wdi-sg/tweedr/README.md

 #### Getting Started
 Create each part of your app step by step.

-1. Create a tebles.sql for your app.
+1. Create a tables.sql for your app.
 Don't worry too much about making it complete, since with a seed.sql file you can update your db easily.

-  1.5 The basic tables.sql will have a users table and a tweets table- notice that the starter code provided wants a name and password column in the database.
+  1.5 The basic tables.sql will have a users table and a tweets table.

-  1.6 The app provides a basic user creation, so the basic app doesn't nee d anything more for users.
+  1.6 The app provides a basic user creation, so the basic app doesn't need anything more for users.

-2. Implement login of the user. ( change the code to a hashed session cookie, instead of just `loggedin=true`.
+2. Implement login of the user.

 3. Create the ability to make a tweet.